 Today, Dylan is an elusive figure, occasionally guesting with select bands and intermittently releasing new and divisive material.

 One of music’s most controversial figures, Dylan has never shied away from speaking his mind.
-Our collection of Bob Dylan pictures houses images from his early folk-poet days to his more recent appearances as a folk-rock pioneer.
+Our collection of Bob Dylan album cover prints houses images from his early folk-poet days to his more recent appearances as a folk-rock pioneer.

 Whether you’re a fan of the classics, such as Blood on the Tracks, or you prefer his envelope-pushing works of the 21 st -century check out our range of Bob Dylan posters, where you’ll find plenty of fly-on-the-wall photographs.